corda/corda/docs/source/running-signing-service.rst

 :device: HSM connection string.
 It is of the following format 3001@127.0.0.1, where 3001 is the port number.
     Default value: "3001@127.0.0.1"

-:rootKeyStoreFile: Location of the key store (trust store) containing the root certificate.

-:rootKeyStorePassword: Password for the key store (trust store) containing the root certificate.

-:networkMapKeyGroup: HSM key group for the network map certificate key.
-This parameter is vendor specific (see Utimaco docs).

-:doormanKeyGroup: HSM key group for the doorman certificate key.
-This parameter is vendor specific (see Utimaco docs).

 :keySpecifier: HSM key specifier.
 This parameter is vendor specific (see Utimaco docs).
-Default value: 1.

-:rootPrivateKeyPassword: Private key password for the root certificate.

-:csrPrivateKeyPassword: Private key password for the intermediate certificate used to sign certficate signing requests.

-:csrCertCrlDistPoint: Certificate revocation list location for the node CA certificate.

-:csrCertCrlIssuer: Certificate revocation list issuer.
-The expected value is of the X500 name format - e.g. "L=London, C=GB, OU=Org Unit, CN=Service Name".
-                   If not specified, the node CA certificate issuer is considered also as the CRL issuer.

-:databaseProperties: Database properties.
+:database: Database properties.

 :dataSourceProperties: Data source properties.
 It should describe (or point to) the Doorman database.

-:networkMapPrivateKeyPassword: Private key password for the intermediate certificate used to sign the network map.
+:csrSigning: CSR signing process configuration parameters.
+If specified, the signing service will sign approved CSRs.

     :validDays: Number of days issued signatures are valid for.

+    :rootKeyStoreFile: Location of the key store (trust store) containing the root certificate.

+    :rootKeyStorePassword: Password for the key store (trust store) containing the root certificate.

+    :keyGroup: HSM key group for the doorman certificate key.
+This parameter is vendor specific (see Utimaco docs).

+    :crlDistributionPoint: Certificate revocation list location for the node CA certificate.

+    :authParameters: Authentication configuration for the CSR signing process.

+        :mode: Authentication mode.
+Allowed values are: PASSWORD, CARD_READER and KEY_FILE

+        :password: Key file password.
+Valid only if the authentication mode is set to KEY_FILE.

+        :keyFilePath: Key file path.
+Valid only if authentication mode is set to KEY_FILE.

-:signAuthThreshold: Minimum authentication strength threshold required for certificate signing requests.
+        :threshold: Minimum authentication strength threshold required for certificate signing requests.

-    Default value: 2
+:networkMapSigning: Network map signing process configuration parameters.
+If specified, the signing service will sign the network map.

+    :username: HSM username to be used when communicating with the HSM.

+    :keyGroup: HSM key group for the network map certificate key.
+This parameter is vendor specific (see Utimaco docs).

+    :authParameters: Authentication configuration for the CSR signing process.

+            :mode: Authentication mode.
+Allowed values are: PASSWORD and KEY_FILE

+            :password: If the authentication mode is set to KEY_FILE, then it is the key file password.
+                       If the authentication mode is set to PASSWORD, then it is the password string.

+            :keyFilePath: Key file path.
+Valid only if authentication mode is set to KEY_FILE.

-:keyGenAuthThreshold: Minimum authentication strength threshold required for key generation.
+            :threshold: Minimum authentication strength threshold required for certificate signing requests.
-    Default value: 2

-:authMode: Authentication mode, used when validating a user for certificate signing request signature.
-    Allowed values are:
-        "PASSWORD" (default) - type-in password authentication
-        CARD_READER - smart card reader authentication
-        KEY_FILE - key file authentication

-:authKeyFilePath: Authentication key file.
-It is used when the 'authMode' is set to "KEY_FILE"
-    or for the automated signing process - e.g. network map, certificate revocation list.
-Default value: null

-:authKeyFilePassword: Authentication key file password.
-It is used when the 'authMode' is set to "KEY_FILE"
-        or for the automated signing process - e.g. network map, certificate revocation list.
-Default value: null

-:signInterval: Interval (in milliseconds) in which all automated signing happens.
-Default value: 60000 milliseconds

 Expected behaviour and output upon the service start-up
 -------------------------------------------------------